The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 - Anthony Sandford

-If you had said to me at work, five-to-ten years ago, “Do you want to partner-up?”
-I would have taken a step back from you, blushed all over, looked very awkward and left wondering whether you wanted my company, outside of work time!
-I probably would have worried so much and gone home to my good wife and said something like:
+If you had said to me at work, five to ten years ago, “Do you want to partner up?”
+I would have taken a step back, blushed, and left wondering whether you wanted my company outside of work!
+I would have worried and gone home to my wife, saying something like:

 I need to tell you something, dear.
 I think I got propositioned at work today.
 Just letting you know.
 This is what happened...
-Don’t worry love, I shut it down pretty bloody quickly!
+Don’t worry, love, I shut it down pretty quickly!

-It is now a term that I use often in my everyday mahi and it is a term I hear other RTLBs use as well.
-RTLB across the motu are now integrating this concept into their everyday mahi.
-In fact, RTLB Aotearoa Professional Learning Network (PLN), have recently devoted a webinar to the concept of partnership, for RTLB Practice Leaders (PL’s).
-The concept of partnership is gaining traction in RTLB land.
-On a daily basis, RTLB partner with many people: whānau, ākonga, school leaders, kaiako, school support staff and community specialists such as Psychologists, Counsellors, Occupational Therapists and Social Workers (as examples).
+Now, the term is part of my everyday mahi.
+I hear other RTLBs using it too.
+RTLB across the motu are integrating this concept into their daily work.
+Recently, the RTLB Aotearoa Professional Learning Network (PLN) devoted a webinar to the concept of partnership for RTLB Practice Leaders (PLs).
+The idea of partnership is gaining traction in RTLB land.
+Daily, RTLB partner with various people: whānau, ākonga, school leaders, kaiako, school support staff, and community specialists like psychologists, counsellors, occupational therapists, and social workers.

 Blog Focus

-This blog focuses solely on RTLB partnering with a range of people within their RTLB caseload-the focus is therefore on establishing, consolidating and deepening Learning Support Partnerships (LSPs), in general terms.
-First, I will outline the concept of partnership and how this relates to RTLB mahi.
-I will then outline He Pikorua and Te Tūāpapa as a pathway to partnership and integrate the importance of promoting Manaakitanga within the partnering space.
-I will argue that an effective hui, facilitated by RTLB, can promote the enablers to partnership (and subsequently prevent barriers).
-I will also outline some key pātai that every partner needs to consider, individually and collectively.
-Finally, I will outline some key considerations around partnering, specifically with those sticky and stressful moments that may occur.
+This blog focuses solely on RTLB partnering with a range of people within their RTLB caseload.
+The aim is to establish, consolidate, and deepen Learning Support Partnerships (LSPs).
+First, I will outline the concept of partnership and how it relates to RTLB mahi.
+Next, I will discuss He Pikorua and Te Tūāpapa as pathways to partnership, emphasizing the importance of promoting Manaakitanga within the partnering space.
+I will argue that an effective hui, facilitated by RTLB, can promote the enablers to partnership and prevent barriers.
+Lastly, I will outline key pātai that every partner needs to consider, both individually and collectively.

 The Concept of Partnership

-I have been researching the concept of partnership and I was surprised to find that the term was promoted some years ago by Timperley and Robinson (2002), in their seminal article, Partnerships: Accomplishing important work together.
+I have researched the concept of partnership and was surprised to find that Timperley and Robinson (2002) promoted the term in their seminal article, Partnerships: Accomplishing Important Work Together.
 I recommend this reading to anyone.
-It will deepen your understanding around the concept of partnership.
+It will deepen your understanding of the concept of partnership.

-I like this definition because it encompasses what we do within the Aotearoa Learning Support umbrella, as RTLB.
-We are in the game of ‘solving a problem’ or ‘achieving a task’.
-‘Solving a problem’ or ‘achieving a task’ is contextual and depends on the specific needs of our RTLB Request for Support (aka RfS/R4S/referrals).
+This definition resonates with what we do within the Aotearoa Learning Support umbrella as RTLB.
+We are in the business of ‘solving problems’ or ‘achieving tasks’.
+These tasks are contextual and depend on the specific needs of our RTLB Request for Support (RfS/R4S/referrals).

-In terms of ‘achieving a task’-a completed formal application comes to mind, such as completing an Ongoing Resourcing Scheme (ORS) application where the people in the partnership believe that an application is important to promote access for an ākonga working in Level 1 of the Curriculum, or below.
-The ‘heavy-lifting’ of an ORS application is often left to the responsibility of the school.
-However, RTLB can help fine-tune it, in terms of content, editing and providing supplementary documentation.
+In terms of ‘achieving a task’, a completed formal application comes to mind, such as an Ongoing Resourcing Scheme (ORS) application.
+The people in the partnership believe that this application is crucial for promoting access for an ākonga working at Level 1 of the Curriculum or below.
+The ‘heavy lifting’ of an ORS application is often the school’s responsibility.
+However, RTLB can help fine-tune it in terms of content, editing, and providing supplementary documentation.

-‘Achieving a task’ may be RTLB and an Occupational Therapist partnering together to fine-tune ideas around sensory difficulties and strategies for a particular ākonga they are supporting, which may include Professional Learning and Development (PLD) opportunities for wider staff.
-Providing support at a school level (i.e. ‘Zooming-out’ support) is important so all staff are upskilled around sensory difficulties and challenges and new learnings can be applied with other ākonga in their care.
+‘Achieving a task’ may also involve RTLB and an Occupational Therapist partnering to refine ideas around sensory difficulties and strategies for a particular ākonga they support.
+This may include Professional Learning and Development (PLD) opportunities for wider staff.
+Providing support at a school level is crucial, ensuring all staff are upskilled around sensory difficulties and challenges, applying new learnings with other ākonga in their care.

-Another key aspect of Timperley and Robinson’s (2002) concept of partnership is that power-sharing is a central component.
-This is such an important consideration within everyday RTLB mahi/caseload.
-Power-with-not power-over.
-It is a key enabler to partnership.
-For this to happen effectively, there needs to be a clear vision and set goals.
-Someone in the partnership needs to drive this mahi.
-I suggest the professional who facilitates hui, where all partners come together to form the partnership, collaborate and reflect together and decide on next steps.
-In my experience, this tends to be the RTLB.
-In addition, specific roles and responsibilities need to be clearly highlighted by all people in the partnership.
-Without doing this, the partnership will lack cohesion and run the risk of partners focusing on less important tasks-not on those that matter.
+Another key aspect of Timperley and Robinson’s (2002) concept of partnership is power-sharing.
+This is vital within everyday RTLB mahi/caseload.
+It’s about power-with, not power-over.
+This is a key enabler to partnership.
+For effective power-sharing, there needs to be a clear vision and set goals.
+Someone in the partnership must drive this mahi.
+I suggest the professional who facilitates hui, where all partners come together to form the partnership, collaborate, reflect, and decide on next steps.
+In my experience, this is usually the RTLB.
+Additionally, specific roles and responsibilities must be clearly defined by all partners.
+Without this clarity, the partnership may lack cohesion and risk partners focusing on less important tasks.

 He Pikorua and Te Tūāpapa

-He Pikorua, is the practice framework for Learning Support practitioners, across Aotearoa, including RTLB.
-He Pikorua, was partly designed to better align and strengthen how professionals who provide learning support work together with educators.
-The focus is on collaborative, inclusive practices, where there is an opportunity to provide tiered levels of support for ākonga, Te Tūāpapa: Te Matua, Te Kahui and Te Arotahi.
+He Pikorua is the practice framework for Learning Support practitioners across Aotearoa, including RTLB.
+It was designed to better align and strengthen how professionals providing learning support work together with educators.
+The focus is on collaborative, inclusive practices, offering tiered levels of support for ākonga, including Te Tūāpapa: Te Matua, Te Kahui, and Te Arotahi.

-Whakawhānaungatanga is also where we do the ‘mahi before the mahi’.
-These are background activities that we complete, often in our office space, in preparation for establishing the partnership: reading the Request for Support and attached online documentation such as reviewed plans and formalised reports from a range of community professionals.
+Whakawhānaungatanga is where we do the ‘mahi before the mahi’.
+These background activities are often completed in our office space to prepare for establishing the partnership.
+This includes reading the Request for Support and attached online documentation, such as reviewed plans and formal reports from various community professionals.
 We start to form our professional stance.

 At a recent RTLB Aotearoa PLN webinar on partnership, the following was shared: